joe-chain/joe/README.md

 Launch:
 - DEX
-- DAO, ICS721 in the future?
+- DAODAO name it JOEJOE, ICS721 in the future?
 - Joe NFT Marketplace, paid in $JOE token

 - CW NFTs -> exclude badkids, the ice cream lottery